 There are three primary objectives for cold weather concreting: 1) protect the newly placed concrete from early-age freezing, 2) protect concrete to ensure adequate strength development, and 3) protect concrete from thermal shock and cracking at the end of the protection period.

 According to ACI 306 Guide to Cold Weather Concreting, cold weather exists when the air temperature has fallen to, or is expected to fall below, 40° F during the protection period.
 The protection period is the time required to prevent concrete from being affected by exposure to cold weather.
-(See sidebar about definitions on page 26.)
+(See sidebar for more about this definition.)

 Protect from early-age freezing